THANK YOU to everyone who came out and voted on March 11th. Keep the momentum going into the FY27 budget season.

 Long term:

-- Replace the current School Board and Budget Committee members.
-Run for these positions when seats are up for election, or identify people in your community who will run.
-Get out and vote on election day and tell everyone you know to do the same.
+• Run for school board or school budget community in your town, or identify people in your community who are interested in running.
+Get out on election day, vote for RESPONSIBLE candidates, and tell everyone you know to do the same.